 Cloudlands is an arts and technology project designed for young people aged 12-18 who have to spend long periods of time in hospital, often in wards with much younger children and with little in the way of creative stimulation.
-Launched in 2012, artists in residence collaborate with teenagers over a nine-month period developing new artworks based on their ideas, interests and experiences.
-Cloudlands uses a purpose designed, online creative space where artists and teenagers can share their work and collaborate.
-Cloudlands Year 3 is taking place at Temple Street Children’s University Hospital, Dublin with artist Rachel Tynan and Cork University Hospital with artist Eszter Némethi.
+Running between 2012 and 2015, artists in residence collaborate with teenagers to develop artworks and creative projects based on the ideas, interests and experiences of the individual project participants.
+Through a purpose designed, online creative space, artists and teenagers were able to share their work and collaborate.
+Cloudlands took place in Temple Street Children’s University Hospital, Dublin and University Hospitals Galway and Cork with artists Rachel Tynan, Eszter Némethi and Emma Fisher.

 Helium Arts and BNP Paribas were awarded “Best Use of Creativity in the Community” at the Allianz Business to Arts Awards 2014 for Cloudlands Dublin.

-Cloudlands Year 3 is funded by The Arts Council, BNP Paribas Foundation Smart Start Programme, Cork City Council Arts Office, HSE South, and the Health Services Credit Union.
+Cloudlands was funded by The Arts Council, BNP Paribas Foundation Smart Start Programme, Cork City Council Arts Office, HSE South, and the Health Services Credit Union.

-There have been a number of exciting developments in 2015.
-Filmmaker Siobhan Perry created a short documentary about the project at Temple Street with funding through a documentation bursary from artsandhealth.ie.
+In 2015, for the final year of the project, filmmaker Siobhan Perry created a short documentary about the project at Temple Street with funding through a documentation bursary from artsandhealth.ie.
 The film had its premiere at Light House Cinema, Dublin, in June.
 Eszter Némethi, Cork University Hospital, worked with a group of young collaborators to develop Radio/Silence, an interactive radio game.
 Rachel Tynan, Temple Street, developed the Titans, giant wooden Russian Dolls designed in collaboration with participants and containing their stories.
 Artwork from the project can be viewed at the purpose-built Cloudlands Online Gallery.

 beyond the box, an exhibition of work by Emma Fisher, Eszter Némethi and Rachel Tynan created in response to their experience as Cloudlands artists in residence, was held in November 2013 at Pallas Projects/Studios in Dublin.
 Alongside the artists’ own installations, there was a display area showcasing some of the work made by the teenagers in collaboration with the artists and attendees were given the opportunity to view the shared online space and images from Year One. beyond the box was curated by Katy Fitzpatrick.